httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 This document specifies a new PRIORITY_UPDATE frame for HTTP/2 {{HTTP2}}
 and HTTP/3 {{HTTP3}}.
 It carries priority parameters and references the target of the prioritization based on a version-specific identifier.
-In HTTP/2, this identifier is the Stream ID; in HTTP/3, the identifier is either the Stream ID or Push ID.
+In HTTP/2, this identifier is the stream ID; in HTTP/3, the identifier is either the stream ID or push ID.
 Unlike the Priority header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.

 PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them